HomePage Path

 NY 615-663 Cumbria England

-Birdoswald Bastle HouseBirdoswald Bastle House was a 16th century stone, two storey fortified farmhouse, built with and in the remains of Banna Roman Fort.
-Built against the west gate, the Tweddaile family, found security for there livestock on the ground floor and for the family above.
-Sadly only the foundations survive, of the house that was raided in 1588 and 1590.
-First by Olde and Young Will Elliot of the Steill and then the Armstrong and Nixon families.
+Birdoswald Bastle HouseBirdoswald Bastle was a 16th century rectangular stone two storey defensible farmhouse, owned by the Tweddaile family.
+Built against the west gate of Banna Roman Fort, the bastle was raided in 1588 by Olde and Young Will Elliot of the Steill and again in 1590 by the Armstrong and Nixon families.
+Sady only the foundations survive of the strong walls, with a removable stair up to the living quarters and a ground floor for stores and their livestock, which provided a shelter from the cross-border reivers, until help arrived.
 Successor to Birdoswald Tower and the predecessor of Birdoswald Stronghouse.
 5 miles south-west is Naworth Castle.

 Street Map